National Day of the Cowboy

 - Hop along Pokey’s barrel train ride from 1:30-3:30 p.m.

 Everyone is welcome to come learn more about American cowboys and their trusty mounts, American Quarter Horses.
-There is no admission fee, and free food and drinks will be provided.
+Thanks in part to our underwriters Xcel Energy Foundation and John P. Collins, there is no admission fee, and free food and drinks will be provided.

 The National Day of the Cowboy campaign was founded in 2004 to preserve, protect and promote the cowboy and Western heritage.
 The campaign lobbies for the passage of the national resolution designating the fourth Saturday of every July a permanent celebration on the national calendar.
 The campaign believes in honoring cowboys and cowgirls for their enduring contribution and their courageous, pioneering American spirit.
 For more information on the scope of this day as a national event, go to www.nationaldayofthecowboy.com.